Senior Lecturer in Political Economy

 Room number: 8.13 Bush House (North East Wing)

 Tel: +44 (0)20 7848 1220

-Principal Investigator: 'Voices in the City: Understanding the Role of the City of London as a Multi-Level Policy Actor and the Impact of the Financial Crisis’.
+Dr James was the Principal Investigator for the ESRC Project: 'Voices in the City: Understanding the Role of the City of London as a Multi-Level Policy Actor and the Impact of the Financial Crisis’.

 Main research interests:

 Lobbying and business power

 - European Union: Power, Politics and Economics (2014-15)

 - James, S. and Quaglia, L. (2018) 'Why does the UK have Inconsistent Preferences on Financial Regulation?
 The Case of Banking and Capital Markets', Journal of Public Policy.
 DOI: 10.1017/S0143814X17000253.

 - James, S. and Christopoulos, D. (2017) 'Reputational Leadership and Preference Similarity: Explaining Organisational Collaboration in Bank Policy Networks', European Journal of Political Research.
 DOI:10.1111/1475-6765.12237.

 - James, S. (2017) ‘The Structural-Informational Power of Business: Credibility, Signalling and the UK Banking Reform Process’, Journal of European Public Policy.
 DOI:10.1080/13501763.2017.1349166.